gbhardwaj00/MyRuns/README.md

 A fitness tracking android application

 ## Overview
-MyRuns is an Android application developed as part of the CMPT362 course at SFU.
-It is designed to capture and display physical activities using real-time data and user input.
+MyRuns is designed to capture and display physical activities using real-time data and user input.
 The application consists of several labs, each building upon the last, to create a comprehensive fitness tracking app.

 ## Labs Overview